salaz055/mlops_sentiment_lab/README.md

 ![Testing_classification_for_nature](https://github.com/user-attachments/assets/9dbc2728-fe5a-44ae-a399-84d23b5512d2)

-**Testing an error if the user does not provide a Class when using the add-class api:**
+**Testing an error if the user does not provide a Class when using the add-class endpoint:**

 ![testing_error](https://github.com/user-attachments/assets/9743d81e-a842-45ff-8314-b807d8f0d5ab)